John Goodricke: Goodricke in Yorkshire

 Goodricke was buried at Hunsingore Church, then in West Yorkshire, along with many of his relatives.

-Today there is a marker in York near the site of John Goodricke's observatory.
+Today there is a marker in York near the site of Goodricke's observatory.

 In 1949, Sidney Melmore showed that Goodricke worked from the Treasurer's House (now owned by the National Trust) very near York Minster, and concluded that he had observed from the north window of the top floor of the south-east wing, looking south towards the Minster.
 However, records indicate that the Goodricke family had rented rooms from Edward Topham, the then owner of the northwest wing of the house.

 Goodricke College at the University of York is named after Goodricke.
 There is also a modern sculpture named Algol in the grounds.

 Honours

 Asteroid 3116 Goodricke is named for John Goodricke.

 The University of York has a Goodricke College named after John Goodricke.

 The Goodricke-Pigott Observatory is a private astronomical observatory in Tucson, Arizona, named after both Goodricke and Pigott.
 It was formally dedicated on 26 October 1996.